vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 - GRE (GENERIC Định tuyến Đóng gói) creates TUNNELS like IPSec, however it does not ENCRYPT the original Gói tin, so it is NOT SECURE
 - However, it has the advantage of being able to encapsulate a WIDE variety of a LAYER 3 PROTOCOLS as well as Broadcast and Multicast messages
-- To get the FLEXIBILITY of GRE with the Bảo mật of IPSec, “GRE over IPSec” can be used
+- To get the FLEXIBILITY of GRE with the Security of IPSec, “GRE over IPSec” can be used
 - The original Gói tin will be ENCAPSULATED by a GRE Header and a new IP Header, and then the GRE Gói tin will be ENCRYPTED and ENCAPSULATED within an IPSec VPN Header and a NEW IP Header

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09c7da0c-debe-453e-822c-b97c0b8658ef)